Is Ben Affleck A Terrible Lover? Jennifer Lopez Hints He Lacks Bedroom Skills

 Before Ben Affleck married Jennifer Garner in 2005, there was Bennifer.
 They were the hottest Hollywood couple in the early 2000s.

-It’s been almost 15 years since Affleck and Lopez called it quits, and Jennifer is opening up about her relationship — including subtly dissing Ben’s love making skills, Life & Style reported.
+It’s been almost 15 years since Affleck and Lopez called it quits, and Jennifer is opening up about her relationship, including subtly dissing Ben’s love making skills, Life & Style reported.

 On Watch What Happens Live, Andy Cohen asked Lopez who was better in bed: singers, musicians, or actors.